oscarvivas/ChatInterviewer/README.md

-# 🧐 Description

-AI chat that searches for the best candidates on the Endava profiles site the candidates and tries to identify profiles according to a job posting requirement.
+<h1> 🧐 HADA Application </h1>

+- ## Overview

+AI application is designed to meticulously search through Endava profiles, pinpointing the most suitable candidates based on specific job posting requirements.
+By leveraging advanced algorithms, it meticulously analyses candidate profiles to identify those that align best with the criteria outlined in the job postings

-Also, the interviewer's assistant can interview the candidate and evaluate him based on technical aspects as well as company values.
+The interviewer's assistant conducts interviews and assesses candidates based on both technical competencies and alignment with company values.

-At the end of the interview, the interviewer's assistant shows the strengths and weaknesses of every candidate.
-Also, the chat includes options for transforming results from text to speech.
-At the end, you can see a dashboard with insights from every candidate.
+After each interview, the interviewer's assistant provides a comprehensive assessment of each candidate's strengths and weaknesses.
+Additionally.
+Finally, users can access a dashboard showcasing insights gathered from each candidate's interview.

+- ## How to use HADA
+Interacting with HADA follows a straightforward process via its user-friendly interface.
+Additionally, users can see instructions through the menu located in the left panel of the application.

+### Instructions:

+#### - File loader
+Load the Endava profiles in the HADA repository.

+#### - Profile loader
+Utilize the profile loader function in HADA to import Endava profiles into its database.
+This feature offers two options: "Load Profiles" to import PDFs from the repository and process, and "Show Profiles" to view candidates' skills and qualifications.

+#### - Search candidates
+With the search candidates assistant, you can retrieve the top profiles based on the previously loaded files.

+#### - Dashboard candidates
+View the statistics of the candidates' qualifications within the candidate dashboard.

+#### - HADA Recruiter interview
+HADA assists recruiters in conducting interviews with selected candidates.

+#### - Dashboard Recruiter
+View the final statistics within the Recruiter dashboard.

-# 💻 Architecture
+## 💻 Architecture
 ![Architecture](images/architecture.png)

-## 🛠️ Installation
+## 🛠️ Installation Process

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the next libraries.